oracle/graal/truffle/docs/Optimizing.md

 * `--engine.BackgroundCompilation=false` compiles synchronously, which can simplify things.

-* `--engine.Inlining=false` disables inlining which can make code easier to understand.
+* `--compiler.Inlining=false` disables inlining which can make code easier to understand.

 * `--engine.OSR=false` disables on-stack-replacement (compilation of the bodies of `while` loops for example) which can make code easier to understand.